isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-bearded-dragons-eat-oranges.markdown

 Also, the consumption of oranges interferes with the pets Ca:P ratio.
 Oranges contain large amounts of phosphorus compared to calcium.
 - Notably, calcium is utilized in the absorption of phosphorus from the intestines into the bloodstream.
 The extra calcium required for phosphorus is obtained by the body from the bones.
-This is a known cause of bone degeneration in beardies which are fed on oranges.
-Read Also:
+This is a known cause of bone degeneration in beardies which are fed on oranges.Â Read Also:
 [Do Bearded Dragons Eat Onions?](https://pestpolicy.com/can-bearded-dragons-eat-onions/) https://www.youtube.com/watch?v=phSH8c6AZ1k
-**Side-note: **
+**Side-note:Â **
-*Feed Bearded dragons with very small portions of limited types of fruits - including grapes, pears, cherries, peaches, plums, raspberries, pineapples, apples, peeled bananas, watermelon, and papayas. *
+*Feed Bearded dragons with very small portions of limited types of fruits - including grapes, pears, cherries, peaches, plums, raspberries, pineapples, apples, peeled bananas, watermelon, and papayas.Â *
-### **Can Bearded Dragons Eat Orange-Fed Insects? **
+### **Can Bearded Dragons Eat Orange-Fed Insects?Â **
 A bearded dragon may eat the food, but some may be poisoned, have serious illnesses, or death.
 - But, is it okay to feed your omnivorous bearded dragon with oranges - maybe some Mandarin oranges?
 Bearded dragons love eating small creatures like roaches, crickets, and so on.